 The Akshardham Monument, the new Swaminarayan temple in Delhi, which was opened in 2005, is a landmark in the Hindu temple movement.
 The Akshardham Monument, built without steel, is entirely composed of sandstone and marble.
 It consists of 234 ornately carved pillars, nine imposing domes, twenty quadrangle shikhars, a spectacular gajendra (plinth of stone elephants), and twenty thousand murtis.

 Central India, Madhya Pradesh and Chhattisgarh:

 Khajurao Temples in Madhya Pradesh, built between CE 950 and 1050, are undoubtedly among the most popular temples for visitors.
 Out of eighty-five original temples of rare sculptural beauty, only twenty-two remain.
 Hundreds of figures decorate the walls in perfect and flawless patterns.
-These temples are also famous for their erotic sculptures.
-There have been many debates on why such overtly sexual poses have been admitted in religious places.
+The temples here are made of sandstone.
+No mortar was used; the stones were put together with mortise and tenon joints and held in place by gravity, needing great precision.
+These temples are also famous for their erotic sculptures on the outer wall of the temple.
+The sexual poses in these temples are believed to be because the Chandella kings were followers of tantric cult.
 Whatever may be the reasons, the fact remains that the Hindu society did not consider it appropriate to have such erotic figures in the temple premises in the later periods.